Why Do Motorcycles Have Different Size Wheels?

 So, why do motorcycles have different size wheels?
 Most motorcycles have larger front wheels, meaning they’re bigger in diameter and skinnier, to help with movement and steering.
 The back wheels are shorter in diameter and wider to help with traction and control of the motorcycle since that is where the power is coming from.

-Anyone would assume that motorcycles would run just fine if they had two wheels that were the same size.
+Anyone would assume that motorcycles can run just fine if they had two wheels that were the same size.
 In fact, it seems that would make life a lot easier for most motorcycle riders because you’d only need to worry about finding one sized tire in case either of them became flat.
-That would also make having a spare much easier.

-The ideas of motorcycles have been around since the late 1800’s, but motorcycles didn’t really start becoming popular until the first world war which is when production took a serious increase.
+The idea of motorcycles have been around since the late 1800’s, but motorcycles didn’t really start becoming popular until the first world war which is when production took a serious increase.
 This is because an effective, fast way to communicate with the front line troops was needed.
-After that, the production of motorcycles continued to become more and more popular.
+After that, the production of motorcycles continued to become more and more popular in society.

 You’ll notice most motorcycles made in the early 1900’s had the same sized tires.
 But as time went on, engineers and manufacturers tested and tried the efficiency and safety of motorcycles which eventually evolved into the way motorcycles are made today.